CESNET/simplesamlphp-module-campusmultiauth/README.md

 `logo` - identity provider's logo, displayed on a left side of the button as a square.

 `background_color` - background around the logo.
-Defined as a hex color code.
+Defined as a [CSS color value](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).